 5. Large indoor tree

 Centering a living room design around a singular, large indoor tree creates a dramatic focal point that feels both majestic and serene.
-Typically, a tall Fiddle Leaf Fig or an Olive tree is placed in a corner or near a large window to anchor the room's surrounding furniture is often kept low-profile to allow the tree’s canopy to take center stage.
-Soft, earthy textiles and a minimalist color palette ensure the space feels sophisticated rather than design choice brings a sense of permanence and life to the interior, making the living room feel like a quiet clearing in a peaceful, sun-drenched forest.
+Typically, a tall Fiddle Leaf Fig or an Olive tree is placed in a corner or near a large window to anchor the room's layout.
+The surrounding furniture is often kept low-profile to allow the tree’s canopy to take center stage.
+Soft, earthy textiles and a minimalist color palette ensure the space feels sophisticated rather than cluttered.
+This design choice brings a sense of permanence and life to the interior, making the living room feel like a quiet clearing in a peaceful, sun-drenched forest.

 6. Moss wall

-A moss wall installation offers a unique, low-maintenance way to bring a rich, velvety texture of the forest floor into a modern living design idea often features a large framed panel of preserved moss as the primary art piece behind a complement the deep green hues, the room might include stone-textured coffee tables and charcoal-colored upholstery for a moody, grounded feel.
-Soft, ambient lighting is used to highlight the various shades and dimensions of the moss, creating a tactile and visually soothing approach is ideal for urban dwellers who want a high-impact natural element without the need for constant watering.
+A moss wall installation offers a unique, low-maintenance way to bring a rich, velvety texture of the forest floor into a modern living room.
+This design idea often features a large framed panel of preserved moss as the primary art piece behind a sofa.
+To complement the deep green hues, the room might include stone-textured coffee tables and charcoal-colored upholstery for a moody, grounded feel.
+Soft, ambient lighting is used to highlight the various shades and dimensions of the moss, creating a tactile and visually soothing environment.
+This approach is ideal for urban dwellers who want a high-impact natural element without the need for constant watering.

 7. Hanging plant